Nid989/Experiments-on-DRSM-corpus/README.md

 necessary due to the significant imbalance in the data.

 ## Setup
-Step 1.
-Install dependencies\n
+* Step 1.
+Install dependencies
-Step 2.
-Set-up google drive\n
+* Step 2.
+Set-up google drive
-Step 3.
-Download data\n
+* Step 3.
+Download data